gFulvio/CASPER-MV/README.md

 ## This version
 To better understand this version please refer also to "coming soon..."
+The architecture makes a virtual agent capable of performing Intention Reading on a human-controlled avatar from information gathered about the environment.

 ### Description
 The architecture is based on Qualitative Spatial Relations between the user and the objects of interest (OOI):